 This involves helping with our Farm on Wheels and Barn Tours programs, both of which work directly with schools, nursing homes and the community to provide education and awareness of the problems that farm animals face.
 Note: You must be a regular animal care volunteer to qualify for this position.

 - Office Work *

-We are currently seeking help in our west side office (near Woodman’s) with various projects.
-Ideally, these volunteers will commit to at least one day per week for at least 2 to 3 hours anytime between 10am and 9pm, Monday through Friday.
+We are currently seeking help in our west side office with various projects.
+Ideally, these volunteers will commit to at least one day per week for at least 2 to 3 hours anytime between 8am and 8pm, Monday through Friday.
 Projects will include data entry, preparing mailings, filing, internet based research and various other tasks and projects as they arise.
-This volunteer position requires that you bring a laptop and are comfortable around dogs.
+This volunteer position requires that you bring your own laptop.

 - Running Errands

 If only we could be in two places at once!
 There are times when we need your help to run a few errands, such as picking up donated items from event sponsors or delivering feed or produce for the animals.